kuvaldini/git-rev-label/README.md

 For more info read comments in the script and look at the help section.
 ```
 Gives information about Git repository revision in format like 'master-c73-gbbb6bec'.
-Can fill template string or file.
-Useful to provide information about version of
+Can fill template string or file with environment variables and information from Git.
+Useful to provide information about version of the program: branch, tag, commit hash,
-the program: branch, tag, commit hash, commits count, dirty status, date and time.
+commits count, dirty status, date and time.
+One of the most useful things is count of
-One of the most useful info is count of commits, not taking into account merged branches - only first parent.
+commits, not taking into account merged branches - only first parent.

 USAGE:
    git revision